Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Federated Learning

-\textbf{Partial participation.} Since the number of clients $K$ can be very large, the server typically interacts with only a fraction of them in each round.
-This \emph{partial-participation} strategy keeps the throughput and energy consumption manageable, mitigates stragglers, and thereby shortens each communication round without compromising convergence~\cite{mcmahan2017communication,Luo2024}.
-Namely, the global model is communicated to the randomly selected subset of clients $\mathcal{P}_t\subseteq\{1,\dots,K\}$ whose size $P=|\mathcal{P}_t|$ is kept constant across rounds.
+Since the number of clients $K$ can be very large, the server typically interacts with only a fraction of them in each round.
+This partial-participation strategy keeps both the throughput and energy consumption manageable, mitigates stragglers, and thereby shortens each communication round without compromising convergence~\cite{mcmahan2017communication,Luo2024}.
+Specifically, the global model is communicated to the randomly selected subset of clients $\mathcal{P}_t\subseteq\{1,\dots,K\}$ whose size $P=|\mathcal{P}_t|$ is kept constant across rounds and coincides with the maximum number of clients that can participate in each communication round, thus reflecting the system’s available communication and computational resources.
+We remark that $P$ also determines the number of coalitions into which clients are grouped (see Section~\ref{sec:algorithm}), so that $P/K$ coincides with the participation rate and $K/P$ with the average coalition size.
+The method is therefore naturally suited to the limited-participation regime typical of realistic FL deployments: excessively large participation rates would induce over-clustering, with coalitions shrinking to one or two clients, which both undermines the variance-reduction rationale and exposes individual clients; a sensitivity analysis on $P$ is reported in Section~\ref{sec:ablation}.
 Only these selected clients compute their local updates $\theta_k(t+1)$ and upload them to the server for aggregation.
 The server updates the global model by aggregating the received estimates:

-where the weights $\tilde{\alpha}_k$ satisfy $\tilde{\alpha}_k(t)\ge 0$ and $\sum_{k\in\mathcal{P}_t}\tilde{\alpha}_k(t)=1$.
+where the weights $\tilde{\alpha}_k(t)$ satisfy $\tilde{\alpha}_k(t)\ge 0$ and $\sum_{k\in\mathcal{P}_t}\tilde{\alpha}_k(t)=1$.
 These weights differ from the original $\alpha_k$ as they are re-normalized to the active subset $\mathcal{P}_t$.